 Those interested in taking the SAT for other reasons may take it only during administrations where the SAT form is disclosed after the test:

 - Individuals wishing to test in the U.S. can choose from the October, March, and May administrations.

-College Board reviews SAT registrations for weekend administrations to ensure students are taking the exam for one of the intended purposes.
+College Board reviews SAT Weekend registrations to ensure students are taking the exam for one of the intended purposes.
 If you get a verification form requesting more information about why you're testing, please provide detailed responses to all questions.

 If you don't complete the form or if we believe you're not taking the SAT for one of its intended purposes, we’ll cancel your registration and refund any fees.